What to Do if Your Pipes Freeze

 Why do pipes freeze?

-Few cold-weather maladies are more irritating than frozen pipes, but what exactly causes them?
 During the drop in temperature, water may freeze inside plastic pipes, which causes it to expand and pressurize.
-Not only can frozen pipes prevent water from flowing properly, but they can potentially burst and cause flooding to your home.
+Not only can frozen pipes prevent water from flowing properly, but as the water within expands as it freezes, the pipes can potentially burst and cause flooding to your home.
 With this in mind, it’s crucial that homeowners know what to do if pipes freeze.

 What to do if a pipe bursts